 And in feeling right you dwell on the injustice of it.
 You go over it again and again in your mind, and it chews at your insides.
 You think of things you might say to put them in their place.
 You think of things you could do to show others their true colors.

 Now God is not pleased by this bitterness.
-And the reason he's not is because it comes from unbelief in the certainty that God's justice will prevail.
+And the reason he’s not is that it comes from unbelief in the certainty that God’s justice will prevail.